SAP-archive/lumira-extension-da-quandl-connector/README.md

  + `Transform`: Add transformations to values across all columns being imported.
 Please refer to the data section in [Quandl API docs](https://www.quandl.com/docs/api?csv#data) for more details.
  + `API Key` : Enter your Quandl API Key to access premium dataset subscriptions.
 Also required to bypass rate-limits if they kick in and calls fail for free datasets.
 Please register for an account at [Quandl.com](https://www.quandl.com/users/sign_up) and get your key [here](https://www.quandl.com/account/api).
 * Select `Create` to import data into a new document
+* * Use the `Data > Refresh document` option to fetch the latest data and update the existing Lumira document.
 * Use the `Data > Edit Data source` option to change parameters in an existing Lumira document.

 Build